Welcome to Techbrarian– home to the brave ✊, ever-growing, glowing, deep-felt social activism of The Island School.

 This week, we are NOT adding any new options– you can choose from any of the previous options.
 Instead, we are returning to Option 3- creating a Podcast.
 Over this year we have spoken about a zillion issues including: Animal Rights, LGBTQ+IA Pride, Cigarettes + Vaping, Immigration, Thinking Positive, and, of course, COVID-19.
-You can choose from any of these issues and create a podcast using Soundtrap.
-Below is a tutorial on how to create a podcast and another on how to record a guest.
+How about selecting one of these issues and creating a podcast using Soundtrap?
+Below is a tutorial on how to create a podcast and another on how to interview a guest.

 Here is the latest batch of PHENOMENAL Island Schooler projects!

 While this pandemic has brought out fear and loneliness, it has also sparked creative problem-solving.
 In order to keep our healthcare professionals safe and banish the virus that has created all this chaos, inventors have been busy creating products.
 Below are a few examples: